davehein/p2gcc/readme.txt

 included as the first object in the list.

 The various tools are pre-built for Windows and MinGW.
 They can be rebuilt using the build script build_mingw run from a MinGW window.
-The build scripts build_cygwin and buld_linux are provided to build the tools for Cygwin and Linux.
+The build script build_cygwin is used to build the tools for Cygwin.  build_linux is used to build for Linux and macOS.

 The executable files are placed in the bin subdirectory.
 The source code for the various tools are located in the subdirectories loadp2_005, p2asm005, p2link002, s2pasm003 and util002.